Communication Studies (CMST)

 CMST 4510 PERSUASION AND SOCIAL INFLUENCE (3 credits)

 The primary goal of this course is to provide students with a solid grounding in theories, principles, and strategies of persuasion social influence as they apply to everyday contexts in which influence attempts take place.
 Students should gain familiarity with findings from empirical investigations on persuasion, social influence, and compliance gaining, and will learn about strategies and techniques of persuasion relating.
-(Cross-listed with CMST 8516)
+(Cross-listed with COMM 8516)

-Prerequisite(s): Junior standing and (CMST 2010 or CMST 2410 or SPCH 2010 or SPCH 2410); and a minimum cumulative GPA of 2.25.
+Prerequisite(s): Junior or Senior Standing, or permission of instructor.
 Not open to non-degree graduate students.

 CMST 4570 INTERCULTURAL COMMUNICATION IN THE GLOBAL WORKPLACE (3 credits)

 This course examines the intercultural perspective of organizational communication in a modern global world by focusing on the management of cultural differences in the global workplace.
 The trend towards a global economy is bringing people of different ethnic and cultural background together.
 Thus, the development of greater intercultural understanding has become an essential element of global workplace.
 After taking this course you will be more aware of cultural diversity in an organizational setting and further develop intercultural sensitivity and intercultural competence that will help you adapt to your future organizational life.
-(Cross-listed with CMST 8576).
+(Cross-listed with COMM 8576).

 Distribution: Global Diversity General Education course